MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 - [PowerShell style guide](/powershell/scripting/community/contributing/powershell-style-guide)
 - [Editing reference articles](/powershell/scripting/community/contributing/editing-cmdlet-ref)

+> [!NOTE]
-PlatyPS has a specific schema that is uses for cmdlet reference.
-That schema only allows certain Markdown blocks in specific sections of the document.
-If you put the unsupported content in the wrong location, the PlatyPS build step fails.
-See the [schema][] documentation in the PlatyPS repository.
+> PlatyPS has a specific schema that is uses for cmdlet reference.
+That schema only allows certain
+> Markdown blocks in specific sections of the document.
+If you put content in the wrong location,
+> the PlatyPS build step fails.
+For more information, see the [schema][] documentation in the
+> PlatyPS repository.
 For a complete example of well-formed cmdlet reference, see [Get-Item][].

 After providing the required content for each of your cmdlets, you need to make sure that you update the module landing page.
 Verify your module has the correct `Module Guid` and `Download Help Link`